 Renting a four-wheel drive can be considerably more expensive!

 Depending on when and where you are planning to visit, you might not need a 4WD.
-There are some locations like Monteverde and La Fortuna that are super hilly and you will definitely appreciate having a 4×4, especially in the rainy season.
+Some locations like Monteverde and La Fortuna are super hilly and you will definitely appreciate having a 4×4, especially in the rainy season.

 Use credit card insurance to save money

 Most vehicle rental companies will require you to purchase the Costa Rican mandatory insurance that is required by law.
 However, if you have rental car insurance which is covered by either your credit card or travel insurance, some companies will allow you to use that instead.
 This can save you around $15-25 USD a day.

 Ask your chosen rental car company if that is possible for your insurance policy.

 A lot of the smaller towns that don’t get as many customers will often have extra hidden fees and might require you to drop your vehicle back to that location.